Most Active Stories

 It’s one thing to gather artists together to talk about what they do.
 It’s a step further to actively encourage the audience to participate and make something for themselves.

 "The medium itself allows you to explore," she says, "that's what it's there for."

 So as opposed to putting something on the internet, where work is going to live and be searchable for a long time, the ephemeral nature of zines—their niche appeal, their short reach—is all the more reason to take the risk of putting yourself out there.
 Toby Veil, drummer for the punk band Bikini Kill, called this the “Impetus of Imperfection.”

 "Because it is obscure and fleeting," says Mills, "always be generating new things."

 And generating new things is how you get something…an arts community, or a city, or your creativity…to grow.

-The Atlanta Zine Fest takes place this Saturday and Sunday at Erikson Clock in Castleberry Hill, 364 Nelson St. Southwest, Atlanta, GA, 30313.
-For more information, you can visit the Atlanta Zien Fest's website or Facebook page.
+The Atlanta Zine Fest takes place this Saturday at Erikson Clock in Castleberry Hill, 364 Nelson St. Southwest, Atlanta, GA, 30313.
+For more information, you can visit the Atlanta Zein Fest's website or Facebook page.